 Kelly J. Kennedy has served as a member of our Board since December 2019.
-Ms. Kennedy has served as the Chief Financial Officer of The Honest Company since January 2021.
-Ms. Kennedy served on the board of directors of Sur La Table, Inc. from September 2018 to November 2020.
-Ms. Kennedy served as the Chief Financial Officer of The Bartell Drug Company, a family-owned pharmacy chain from September 2018 until its sale to Rite Aid in December 2020.
-Prior to that, Ms. Kennedy served as the Chief Financial Officer of Sur La Table from June 2015 to September 2018, as the Chief Financial Officer of See's Candies from January 2014 to June 2015 and as the Chief Financial Officer and Treasurer of Annie's Inc. from August 2011 to November 2013.
-Ms. Kennedy has also served in various roles at Revolution Foods, Inc., Established Brands, Inc., Serena & Lily Inc., Forklift Brands, Inc., Elephant Pharm, Inc., Williams-Sonoma, Inc. and Dreyer's Grand Ice Cream Holdings, Inc. Ms. Kennedy received her M.B.A. from Harvard Business School and her B.A. in Economics from Middlebury College.
-Ms. Kennedy has also served as a member of the board of directors of FirstFruits Farms LLC since December 2019 and a member of the board of directors of RAD Power Bikes since July 2021.
+Since November 2023, Ms. Kennedy has served as the Chief Financial Officer of Willow Innovations, Inc., which launched the world's first wearable breast pump.
+Previously, Ms. Kennedy served as the Chief Financial Officer of The Honest Company from January 2021 to September 2023, and as the Chief Financial Officer of The Bartell Drug Company, a family-owned pharmacy chain from September 2018 until its sale to Rite Aid in December 2020.
+Since December 2023, Ms. Kennedy has served on the board of directors of GoodRx Holdings, Inc., where she is a member of the Audit Committee.
+Ms. Kennedy has also served on the boards of directors of FirstFruits Farms LLC since December 2019, of RAD Power Bikes since July 2021 and of Skinny Mixes, LLC since July 2023. fuMs.
+Kennedy served on the board of directors of Sur La Table, Inc. from September 2018 to November 2020.
+Ms. Kennedy received her M.B.A. from Harvard Business School and her B.A. in Economics from Middlebury College.
 We believe that Ms. Kennedy is qualified to serve on our Board because of her comprehensive financial expertise and experience with retail and consumer brands, including those in the food space.